Tatra 57: Tatra 57A

 In 1935 Tatra replaced the Type 57 with the 57A – changing to a more conventional open front grille design.
-The 1,155 cc engine's power output was increased to 20 hp.
+The 1,155 cc engine's power output was increased to 20 PS.
 The body was restyled, and given a radiator grille similar to that of the larger Tatra 75.
 A commercial van version was offered.
+In 1937, a military version of the 57A with a fabric roof and doors would be manufactured and exported to the Republic of China.